evennia/evennia/docs/source/Components/Channels.md

 ```

-## Using channels in-game
+## Working with channels

-In the default command set, channels are all handled via the mighty
-[channel
-command](evennia.commands.default.comms.CmdChannel), `channel` (or
-`chan`).
-By default, this command will assume all entities dealing with
-channels are `Accounts`.

 ### Viewing and joining channels

+In the default command set, channels are all handled via the mighty [channel command](evennia.commands.default.comms.CmdChannel), `channel` (or `chan`).
+By default, this command will assume all entities dealing with channels are `Accounts`.

+Viewing channels

     channel       - shows your subscriptions
     channel/all   - shows all subs available to you